Now that your space is in order both online and offline, you have a whole new set of decisions to focus on.

 - How To Put Your Airbnb On Autopilot

-- This is basically a summary of my Elevate Host premium product for purchase at $650.
+- This is basically a summary of my Elevate Host premium product for purchase.
 It’s my strategy that I use for all the listings I manage.

 Phew.
 How was that?
 Any questions, please leave them in the comments below for the good of the community.
 I will respond as rapidly as possible.